Esri/indoor-routing-xamarin/docs/README.md

 ## Customize app appearance

 To make it easier to update the visual appearance of the app, many values related to the UI are configured in a static `ApplicationTheme` class.
 You can edit values in that class to update the entire app in a uniform way.
-Note that some values differ between iOS 12 and later versions, due to limitations in support for dark mode APIs.

 ```cs
 public static class ApplicationTheme